SCIENCE 3700 - Science Internship III

 General Course Information

 Course Code SCIENCE 3700 Course Science Internship III Coordinating Unit Sciences General Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 150 hours per Semester Available for Study Abroad and Exchange N Prerequisites Need to have completed 36 units while enrolled in a Science Program Quota Subject to availability of suitable placement providers.
 Placements will be offered to students on academic merit.
-Course Description This internship course will allow you to build and apply your discipline-specific skills as well as the broad, personal skills relevant to workplace settings.
+Course Description This internship course will allow you to build and apply your broad, personal skills relevant to workplace settings, beyond the discipline-specific skills.
 Training will be provided in career development skills and employability.
 Included within the course are opportunities for you to produce original work which strengthens and demonstrates your analytical, research and problem-solving skills; graduate-ready qualities that are essential for future employment.
 You will develop an understanding of the value of industry and professional networks and their importance to lifelong learning and career progression.
-Associated with this, you will learn how to create a professional profile so you can identify the correct job opportunity, get that job and shape your career progression.
+Associated with this; you will learn how to create a professional profile so that you can identify the correct job opportunity, get that job and shape your career progression.
 The internship component will directly add to your experiences and resume while consolidating your confidence and the ability to contribute to a workplace.
 You will gain an awareness of the strengths you offer to a future employer.
 The internship will focus on building your employability in the area of science or science-related industries and business.

 Course Coordinator: Dr Stephen Kidd